Welcome to EPICS IS

 Project Partners and Sponsors

-The laser maze is a timed game that requires the user to turn mirrors to reflect a laser.
+Satellite Scramble (formerly Laser Maze) is a timed game that requires the user to turn mirrors to reflect a laser.
 The objective is to get the laser to the end and contact a sensor.
 Currently, the team is working on cleaning up the appearance and optimizing the code for the motors.
 The goal of this project is to have fun pretending to be engineers and educate them about satellites and deep space communications using updated mirror mounts.